makersacademy/bowling-challenge-ruby/Development_notes.md

 As a user
 I want to add my score into the scorecard
 - accepts a score between 0 to 10 on the first roll - DONE
-- on second roll - can only accept a score which brings total up to 10 max
+- on second roll - can only accept a score which brings total up to 10 max  - done

 As a user
 I want to see my current score
 - you get all the scoredcard information generated - DONE
-- need to implement strike and spare information
+- need to implement strike and spare information - DONE -
--

 As a user
 I want to play 10 frames
-- need to implement 10th frame mechanics
+- need to implement 10th frame mechanics - DONE
-- need to implement win output - gutter game, perfect game, etc..
+- need to implement win output - gutter game, perfect game, etc.. _ DONE

+To do
+- catch non-number inputs - DONE
+- write up readmes - DONE
+- extract classes

 #### Domain Model